Reopen-app/community/README.md

   </a>
 </p>

-# Reopen community on GithUb
+# Reopen community on Github

 A NEW MOMENT FOR NTFS, A NEW ERA FOR OPEN-SOURCE